 The CII will consider each request individually and additional evidence may be required.
 Requests made without the appropriate verifiable evidence will not be considered.
 A request for an extension to the course must be made within five days of the completion date of the course.

 Please note that the CII does not provide aegrotats (which are awards made to candidates who are unable, through temporary illness, injury or indisposition, to complete all of the usual assessment requirements).

-The CII is registered under the Data Protection Act 1998 and will ensure that in providing products and services to you, it will process your personal data fairly.
-Where your employer pays for any of your tuition, the CII will upon the employer's request provide your employer with details of your membership status and/or exam record including attempts and results, unless you notify us to the contrary by contacting Customer Service.
+Where your employer pays for any of your tuition including e-learning, exam entries, assessments, study texts or membership fees, the CII will upon the employer's request provide your employer with details of your membership status and/or exam record including attempts and results, unless you notify us to the contrary by contacting Customer Service.